mroberts1/BOOTSTRA.386/manual/index.md

 Hasegawa shouts back "Hey, I need to stop for gas.
 But also I've got something to say".
 As the Winnebago slides off the highway in a town called Tehachapi that closes at 8pm except for a single Texaco and a Denny's, I give up on sleeping.
 Maybe we should go get some food after all.

-I pull myself out of bed, "Mind if I buy you Denny's?"
+I pull myself out of bed, "Mind if I buy you that dinner after all?"
 It's always nice not to have to ask twice.

 Monday night at Denny's in Tehachapi is downright pleasant.
 It was us, some long haul truckers and a couple that looks like they'd been there since the WPA during the new deal.
 Hasegawa asks for extra napkins and a set of crayons.
 The waitress just brings him pen and paper.
 Nice place.